 Liability for Ignoring Lien

 The IRS can hold you liable for the taxes if you knew the federal government had filed a lien but you paid the creditors or heirs off anyway.
-The code makes exceptions for paying administrative and funeral expenses ahead of the IRS, and for settle secured loans – those that have collateral attached, such as a mortgage.
+The code makes exceptions for paying administrative and funeral expenses ahead of the IRS, and for settle secured loans.
+Secured loans can be defined here as loans that have collateral attached, such as a mortgage.
 Under the law, the IRS has three years after you file to assess your liability, or six years if you under-reported the deceased's income by 25 percent or more.

 Defenses for Not Paying Lien